-- 7.1 It is agreed by the parties the Union may select one steward for this unit.
-Such steward must be an employee within this unit.
-It is also agreed that the Union shall not appoint an employee serving an initial probationary period with the Court. - 7.2 Within thirty (30) days of approving a Memorandum of Understanding or when there is a change, the Union shall give to the Human Resources Manager the name of the employee who has been designated as steward.
-Only the designated employee shall be allowed to act as a steward as defined by this Article. - 7.3 Union agrees, whenever investigation or processing of a grievance is to be transacted during working hours, only that amount of time necessary to bring about a prompt disposition of the matter will be utilized.
-The steward may spend a reasonable amount of time to promptly and expeditiously investigate and process formal grievances, as provided in Article 5.3(e)(2), without loss of pay.
+- 7.1 It is agreed by the parties the Union may select a total of three (3) stewards for this unit.
+Such stewards must be employees within this unit.
+It is also agreed that the Union shall not appoint an employee serving an initial probationary period with the Court. - 7.2 Within thirty days of approving a Memorandum of Understanding or when there is a change, the Union shall give to the Human Resources Manager the name of the employees who have been designated as stewards.
+Only the designated employees shall be allowed to act as stewards as defined by this Article. - Union agrees, whenever investigation or processing of a grievance is to be transacted during working hours, only that amount of time necessary to bring about a prompt disposition of the matter will be utilized.
+The stewards may spend a reasonable amount of time to promptly and expeditiously investigate and process formal grievances, as provided in Article 5.3(e)(2), without loss of pay.
 Only one steward will be released for processing or investigating a grievance.
 When leaving his/her work location or assignment to act as steward, he/she must first obtain permission from his/her immediate supervisor and inform the supervisor of the nature of their business.
 Permission to leave will be granted promptly unless absence would cause an undue interruption of work.
 Time shall be made available no later than the end of the following workday.